 Wide-angle lenses for Nikon D5600 are mostly used for landscape photography.
 They can also be used for nightclub photography where there’s not too much room to move around.
 The image quality for this Nikon D5600 lens is excellent.

-A medium range isn’t too short or long.
+A medium-range isn’t too short or long.
 It lies in the middle, hence the name medium.
 Medium range lenses are good for portraits, model shots, and even wedding photography.
-However, if you are thinking of shooting weddings, then this is a must have the bit of kit.
+However, if you are thinking of shooting weddings, then this is a must-have a bit of kit.

 Telephoto zoom lenses